Democratic Party watches primary results in Fayetteville

 FAYETTEVILLE, Ark.
-(KNWA) — A lively crowd showed up at Farrell’s in Fayetteville on Tuesday for a Democratic watch party.
+(KFTA) — A lively crowd showed up at Farrell’s in Fayetteville on Tuesday for a Democratic watch party.

 All the different campaigns were represented at the party, as well as some local Democratic candidates.